a11ywatch/github-actions/README.md

-# a11ywatch
+# github-action

 [![Tests](https://github.com/a11ywatch/github-actions/actions/workflows/action.yml/badge.svg)](https://github.com/a11ywatch/github-actions/actions/workflows/action.yml)

-A GitHub action that runs actionable accessibility reports on your website that is around 1000x faster than the rest and loads of features.
+A GitHub action that runs actionable accessibility reports on your website that is over 10,000x faster than the rest and tons of features.

-This action installs the [A11yWatch CLI](https://github.com/A11yWatch/a11ywatch/tree/main/cli) onto your pipeline starting the suite locally or from a remote external connection.

 ### Usage